J-Rebs/Everyone-Here/readme.md

 This script is free to use, but it has only been tested on a Dell Windows 11 machine.
 It is assumed not to work with Macs or with non-Outlook email clients.
 Furthermore, extensive testing of edge conditions is not complete.
 Use this executable at your own risk.

-A second version is under development that addresses ensuring:
+A second version is under development to address two bugs which are:
  - capture 24 hour time frame
  - clearer response messages to avoid misleading print out